d-f/weather-prediction-app/README.md

 ```
 The default host name of localhost:27017 will be used, if a different one is desired, change by setting -hostname argument of upload_csv_files.py

-Each row in the CSV file contains data for every 5 minutes, and the temperature reading has various quality control checks.
+Each row in the CSV file contains data for roughly every 5 minutes, and the temperature reading has various quality control checks.

 PyMongo was used in order to filter for missing temperature values or temperature values with undesirable quality control flags: